Gao Jinsong: Life and career

-In December 2012, he was promoted to become Communist Party Secretary of Qujing, he remained in that position until August 2014, when he was transferred to Kunming, capital of Yunan province, and appointed Communist Party Secretary, the top political position in that city.
+In December 2012, he was promoted to become party secretary of Qujing, he remained in that position until August 2014, when he was transferred to Kunming, capital of Yunan province, and appointed party secretary, the top political position in that city.

 Downfall

 On April 10, 2015, the state media reported that he was placed under investigation.
 On the same day, he was dismissed for corruption.
 Zhao was the third consecutive Kunming party leader to be investigated for corruption or disciplinary offenses.
 His predecessors Zhang Tianxin and Qiu He were both investigated.

-On August 3, 2016, he was expelled from the Communist Party of China (CPC).
+On August 3, 2016, he was expelled from the Chinese Communist Party.
 In October, his case was transferred to the procuratorate for further investigation and prosecution.
 On December 27, he stood trial for bribery at the Intermediate People's Court of Lincang.

 On February 24, 2017, he was sentenced to 10 years and fined 1.3 million yuan.